niohIguess/niohIguess/README.md

 ### Hi there 👋

- - I’m currently learning : C
+ - I’m currently learning : C and Python
  - I'm interested in bioinformatics, cryptography, rom hacking and cybersecurity